 The technology is unimportant.
 The changes technology have had on photography, both intended and unforeseen, are immaterial.
 The message is the medium.

 What you capture is infinitely more interesting, and important, than what you capture it with.

 What gear is essential for street photography?
 A camera.

-Addendum: In November, 2016 TIME Magazine produced a list of what it felt are the 100 most important photos in history.
+Addendum: In November, 2016 TIME Magazine produced a list of what its editors felt were the 100 most important photos in history.
 How many are digital?

 Robert Sadoff, a self-confessed Luddite, has been photographing the streets of Toronto for nearly 40 years.
 He has been known to resort to binder twine and baling wire; with an occasional light application of aircraft epoxy, to keep his collection of obsolete, nearly-petrified, relic cameras in working condition.
 He can also often be seen at photo meet-ups standing in a corner muttering, “Help a guy out, spare a roll of E6.”
 You can see a sampling of his street photography on Photochimps.

 This interview has been edited for clarity.
 Photos are used with permission.
 Click on the images to access larger versions.

 How do you conceive of, or define, street photography?

 For me it’s about the photography of candid human interactions, but not always.
 The photography of people, but not exclusively.
 Photography that takes place in urban settings, but not every time.
 It’s photography that tells stories and makes a point, but again not in all instances.

 The best I can do to describe it is to use the analogy of U.S. Supreme Court Justice Potter Stewart who in a 1964 opinion on the characterization of pornography wrote, “I know it when I see it.”